 Plan one or more operational scenarios relevant to the implementation of e-Navigation for testing information services using VDES as the communication link.

-Develop a validation scheme for demonstrating the operational efficiency and effectiveness of VDES as a communication link, where possible involving comparison between alternative design solutions.
+Develop a validation scheme for demonstrating the operational efficiency and effectiveness of VDES as a communication link, where possible involving comparison between alternative modulation schemes and design solutions.

 Testing on the ASM frequencies will be particularly valuable to the upcomming ITU WRC 2015 process.